-The purpose of the Audio/Visual Collection is to support the instruction and research needs of University of Louisiana at Lafayette faculty and students.
-The A/V collection includes audio compact discs, 1/2" VHS video cassettes, DVD format and more formats.
+The purpose of the Audio/Visual Collection is to support the instruction and research needs of the University of Louisiana at Lafayette faculty and students.
+The A/V collection includes audio compact discs, 1/2" VHS video cassettes, DVD format, and more formats.

 Films in English and other languages with English subtitles are emphasized.
 Foreign language films representing the curriculum of the University of Louisiana at Lafayette are preferred over other foreign language films.
 Unsubtitled foreign language films are collected in a more limited capacity.
 Compact discs are collected without regard to language.

 Priority is given to documentary programs produced within the past five years.
 Older programs will be purchased only when they are classic titles or when it has been determined that no recent production offers the same level of coverage in terms of content or quality.
 There are no chronological guidelines for the purchase of feature films or audio.